 Two hundred and fifty years after its charter date, Rutgers spans over 30 schools and colleges across three university locations and a biomedical division, each with globalization integrated into its mission.
 For example, Rutgers University–Camden has a dedicated Learning Abroad unit that offers short-term study abroad options for students, while the Paul Robeson Campus Center at Rutgers University–Newark gives students many global opportunities, including service-learning abroad programs where students can help build school dormitories in Tanzania, among other opportunities.

-In 2011, the university established the GAIA Centers to propel Rutgers to the forefront of the international arena.
-Through its three centers—the Center for Global Programs and Relations, the Center for Global Education, and the Center for Global Services—the GAIA Centers ensure that Rutgers attains its full potential as a globally engaged institution of higher education throughout its teaching, research, and service.
+In 2011, the university established Rutgers Global, formerly known as the GAIA Centers, to propel Rutgers to the forefront of the international arena.
+Rutgers Global ensures that the university attains its full potential as a globally engaged institution of higher education throughout its teaching, research, and service.

-Finally, as part of Rutgers’ 250th anniversary, the GAIA Centers produced a six-episode TV special entitled Rutgers Around the World that covers Rutgers’ international connections and history.
+Finally, as part of Rutgers’ 250th anniversary, Rutgers Global produced a six-episode TV special entitled Rutgers Around the World that covers Rutgers’ international connections and history.
 You can stream the show online.

 Rutgers Global Reach